 The figures below illustrate how the level of resources available to a stylized family varies across states.
 We also highlight how the level of resources available varies across states based on two other important state policy choices—Medicaid expansion and a paid family leave program of at least 6 weeks.
 Finally, we rank states by the total resources available to our family of three, including showing total resources adjusted for cost of living.

 WHAT DID WE FIND IN 2022?
 State policy choices interact to create a system of support for parents and children.
-When we combine the Roadmap policies and strategies for each state, we see that the level of resources a family has available to meet their basic needs varies substantially, from nearly $47,000 per year in the District of Columbia, to less than $23,000 in Georgia.
+When we combine the Roadmap policies and strategies for each state, we see that the level of resources a family has available to meet their basic needs varies substantially, from over $46,000 per year in the District of Columbia, to less than $23,000 in Georgia.

 The interactive graphics below demonstrate: